dynatrace-extensions/dynatrace-extensions-vscode/docs/_documentation/1_views_01_workspaces.md

 toc_sticky: true
 ---

-Once the Copilot is installed your editor will show the Dynatrace icon in its activity bar.
+Once the add-on is installed your editor will show the Dynatrace icon in its activity bar.
 Use the Extension Workspaces view to keep track of all your projects and easily switch between.

 ![workspaces]({{ site.baseurl }}assets/images/workspaces_view.png)